nottohave/Art-Gallery-Website/README.md

     Style cover image and reposition them to get the full view of the pictures Create 2 new files to make the location webpage.
 This is to be linked with main page button.
     Construct html semantic for the location webpage.

+12/30/21
+    Update mobile main page and location page.
+    One bug: for some reason, the github location page does not load the styled fonts in the live site.
+Maybe it just take some time to update.